Coaching Skills for Line Managers and Supervisors

 Performance in any organisation results from the individual achievements of its people.
 There are key qualities and skills seen in successful coaches and ways to provide advanced coaching to individuals and groups.

 Managers, specialist staff and professionals who manage, lead and support others who need to improve and sustain their performance by using coaching skills.
-Anyone wishing to implement a coaching program within an organisation, whether as managers, coordinators or participants.
+Anyone wishing to implement a coaching program within an organisation, whether as managers, coordinators or attendees.

 Content